Sources

 1. Hire From Competitors

-It is important to keep in mind that this needs to be done carefully and with sensitivity
+It is important to keep in mind that this needs to be done with

 2. Hire From Related Industries